droccom/kos-test/README.md

 We have two sorts of dependent variables: global and per-node.
 There is one global dependent variable: latency from (a) when the client starts to make a request to (b) when the connection agent fulfils the request.

-The per-node varibles are the following cost metrics.
+The per-node variables are the following cost metrics.

 - CPU usage
 - memory usage